 - Ongoing Support and Quality of Service: What is the expected life-time of the system, and what is the vendors development path for the software?
 What support will be required to manage the system?
 Ensure that vendors will be asked include these in their cost structure.

 - Contract negotiations.
-Contract negotiations are not just about agreeing a price.
+Remember that contract negotiations are not just about agreeing a price.
 Roles and responsibilities must be clear and explicit.
-Also include requirements for the service level agreement (SLA).
+Also include your requirements for the service level agreement (SLA).

-Following the the approach outlined above will help your system specification and selection be effective result in a solution that maximises your investment and meets the need of your business.
+If you follow the the approach outlined above it will help to make your system specification and selection more effective.
+This can result in a solution that maximises your investment and meets the need of your business.